-- 2- Due to God's infinite wisdom, human rights have in turn a specific reason that is comprehensible to some extent.
-Divine rights and obligations have certainly a tenacious expediency or reason according to the belief in divine infinite wisdom and his boundless generosity for His creatures.
+- 2- Due to God's infinite wisdom human rights have in turn a specific philosophy that is comprehensible to some extent.
+Divine rights and obligations have certainly a tenacious expediency or philosophy according to the belief in divine infinite wisdom and his boundless generosity for the servants.
 However, this is not to say that man with his temporo-spatial limitations can comprehend all of these expediencies, rather with his limited and developing knowledge he can only grasp some aspects of them.
-In such cases that man can't understand the expediency and reason of these rights and obligations there is no reason to account them irrational. - 3- According to Islamic doctrines, every man has very high dignity and God has granted every man, with any characteristic whatsoever, an equal value as other ones.
+In such cases that man can't understand the expediency and wisdom of these rights and obligations there is no reason for their being irrational. - 3- According to Islamic doctrines, every man has very high dignity and God has granted every man, with any characteristic whatsoever, an equal value as other ones.
 Calling the attention to human dignity demonstrates his intrinsic value and the necessity for regarding justice as the equality of rights between human beings, unless someone has been granted special right by God in similar cases based on his personal characteristic or deprived from some rights due to his conducts.
 Needless to say, being deprived from some rights doesn't imply deprivation from the other rights.

 In all of the revealed religions there is a maxim as follows: "killing or reviving one human being is equal with killing or reviving human beings all".
-According to this fundamental vision, human dignity is so that we can't find something equal with (Ibid).
+Unless someone to fade this intrinsic value away by virtue of his conducts.
+According to this fundamental vision, human dignity is so that we can't find something equal with.
 The basis for deciding about human soul and body in medical ethics ought to be this human dignity.
-Any of the prescriptions of medical ethics (especially those which are immediately connected with human life) could not be inconsistent with this principle.
-Quadruplet criteria of "respect for autonomy", "beneficence", "non maleficence" and "Justice" should also be comprehended in the light of this principle.
+Any of the prescriptions of medical ethics (especially those which are immediately connected with human life) could not be inconsistent with this principle, THUS.
+Quadruplet criterions of Liberty, Utility, Losslessness and Justice should also be comprehended in the light of this principle.